Skip to content

 • NGUI_PROVIDER_API_KEY: API key for the provider

-• NGUI_PROVIDER_API_BASE_URL (optional): Custom base URL for OpenAI-compatible APIs like Ollama
+• NGUI_PROVIDER_API_BASE_URL (optional): Custom base URL for OpenAI-compatible APIs like Ollama.
+OpenAI API by default.

 Examples: